kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress2gateway/migrate_from_ingress.md

 ## Step 3: Apply Gateway Manifests

-Once you've confirmed the dry-run plan matches, regenerate the manifests without dry-run and apply:
+Once you've confirmed the dry-run plan matches, you have two equivalent paths to switch the Gateway from dry-run to live.
+Pick one based on how you manage manifests:

+**Option A — regenerate without dry-run (recommended for GitOps).** Produces a clean source-controlled manifest with no `dry-run` annotation:

 ```bash
 # Regenerate without dry-run